jsamardzic/QuantTrading/README.md

 # Quant trading

-This is small high school graduation project.
+This is my high school graduation project.